Effun-141/Effun-141.github.io/index.md

 * **Robot environment perception and understanding**
 * **Multi-robot collaborative SLAM**

 Currently, SLAM remains a fundamental task in robotics.
-In the future, I hope to focus on the **integration of deep learning techniques (such as generative models and semantic segmentation, etc.) with robotics**, enabling them to perceive and understand the world like humans do, so that they can be truly applied in human life and work collaboratively with people in the future.
+In the future, I hope to focus on the **integration of deep learning techniques (such as generative models and semantic segmentation, etc.) with robotics SLAM**, enabling them to perceive and understand the world like humans do, so that they can be truly applied in human life and work collaboratively with people in the future.

 <br/>